rh-mobb/documentation/docs/rosa/rosa-asea-landing-zone/README.md

 # Integrating Red Hat OpenShift Service on AWS (ROSA) and AWS Secure Environment Accelerator (ASEA) Landing Zones

 **Tyler Stacey**

 *Last updated 28 Sep 2022*

 The [AWS Secure Environment Accelerator (ASEA)](https://aws-samples.github.io/aws-secure-environment-accelerator/) is a tool developed and designed by AWS to help deploy and operate a secure landing zone on AWS.
-ASEA creates core management and operations accounts, configures networking, identity services, cloud security services, centralized logging and alerting.
-In this post you will learn how to deploy Red Hat OpenShift Service on AWS (ROSA) in an ASEA environment.
+ASEA creates core management and operations accounts, configures networking, identity services, cloud security services, and centralized logging and alerting.
+In this post, you will learn how to deploy Red Hat OpenShift Service on AWS (ROSA) in an ASEA environment.

-Thus guide is validated for ASEA v1.5.3 ([using the full configuration](https://github.com/aws-samples/aws-secure-environment-accelerator/blob/main/reference-artifacts/SAMPLE_CONFIGS/config.example.json)) and ROSA v4.11.4.
+This guide is validated for ASEA v1.5.3 ([using the full configuration](https://github.com/aws-samples/aws-secure-environment-accelerator/blob/main/reference-artifacts/SAMPLE_CONFIGS/config.example.json)) and ROSA v4.11.4.

 ## Prerequisites